 The fair value of the modified financial liability is determined based on its expected cash flows, discounted using the interest rate at which the Company could raise debt with similar terms and conditions in the market.
 The difference between the carrying value of the original liability and fair value of the new liability is recognized in the statement of comprehensive income.
 On the other hand, if the difference does not meet the 10% threshold, the original debt is not extinguished but merely modified.
-The gross carrying amount of the financial liability is recalculated as the present value of the modified contractual cash flows discounted at the original EIR and recognizes modification gain or loss.
-Cost or fees incurred adjust the carrying amount of the financial liability and are amortized over the remaining term of the modified financial liability.
+The gross carrying amount of the financial liability is recognizes modification gain or loss.
+Cost or fees incurred adjust the carrying amount of the financial liability and recognizes and are amortized over the remaining term of the modified financial liability.